ashishkarnad/sandbox/core/README.md

 ...
 ```

-**5. Create a check that gets the load time metrics for docs.sensu.io**
+**5. Create a check that produces curl timing events for docs.sensu.io**

 Use a configuration file to create a check that runs `metrics-curl.rb` every 10 seconds on all clients with the `sandbox-testing` subscription and send it to the Graphite pipeline: